Vladislav-Denisov/dl-benchmark/src/model_converters/README.md

   format from TensorFlow and ONNX formats.
 - `tvm_converter` contains converter and compiler
   to the TVM format.
+- `iree_converter` contains tools to convert ONNX or PyTorch models to IREE MLIR and compile them to VMFB binaries.

 ## An overview of existing model converters